PoisotLab/SpeciesDistributionToolkit.jl/README.md

-# SpeciesDistributionsToolkit
+# SpeciesDistributionToolkit

-`SpeciesDistributionsToolkit.jl` is a few different packages wearing a trench coat, and the end result is a toolkit meant to deal with (surprise!) species distribution data.
+`SpeciesDistributionToolkit.jl` is a few different packages wearing a trench coat, and the end result is a toolkit meant to deal with (surprise!) species distribution data.
 Specifically, the goal of these packages put together is to provide a consistent way to handle occurrence data, put them on a map, and make it interact with environmental